My initial plan was to be a math teacher or a doctor like my parents. I've become a software developer by chance ... and because of a broken computer.

 So, a few takeaways from the story:

 - programming can be thought at a very young age.
-I was 10 year when started how to code, and for sure I don't have any special IQ.
+I was 10 years when started how to code, and for sure, I don't have any special IQ.

 - video games are good; if it was not for the need to play those video games, maybe I would not be a programmer today.
 For sure I would not be interested in learning how to code if the aim was to solve a math equation.

-- it's ok, in the beginning to just copy.
-I think that the human brain, especially the brain of children, is super good in recognizing and learning patterns and adapt.
+- in the beginning, it's ok to just copy.
+I think that the human brain, especially the brain of children, is super good at recognizing and learning patterns and adapting them

 Cheers and happy learning!